openmc-dev/openmc/docs/source/usersguide/input.rst

     :meshtype:
       The type of the mesh to be plotted.
-Valid options are "tally", "entropy", "ufs", and "cmfd".
+Valid options are "tally", "entropy", "ufs", "cmfd" and "dd"/"domain_decomposition".
 If plotting "tally" meshes, the id of the mesh to plot must be specified with the ``id`` sub-element.

     :id:
       A single integer id number for the mesh specified on ``tallies.xml`` that